Zeus-Moose/Zeus-Moose.github.io/content/privacy.md

 ### Where is the data stored?

 This Website is hosted as a [GitHub Pages website](https://help.github.com/en/github/site-policy/github-privacy-statement).
 GitHub may collect User Personal Information from visitors to this GitHub Pages website, including logs of visitor IP addresses, to comply with legal obligations, and to maintain the security and integrity of this Website and the Service.

 Our email is managed by [ProtonMail](https://proton.me/) in Switzerland.

+And we use self-hosted [Matomo](https://matomo.org/) analytics hosted in France.

 ### Third party links